kwantu/config-editor/README.md

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your application locally.

-## Viewing Your Application
+## Installation Process

+You would first need to clone the repo then run:

 ```
-$ polymer serve
+$ npm i && bower i
 ```

-## Building Your Application
+## Build Process

 ```
-$ polymer build
+$ npm run build
 ```

 This will create a `build/` folder with `bundled/` and `unbundled/` sub-folders containing a bundled (Vulcanized) and unbundled builds, both run through HTML, CSS, and JS optimizers.

-You can serve the built versions by giving `polymer serve` a folder to serve
+You can serve the built versions by giving `npm start` a folder to serve
 from:

 ```
-$ polymer serve build/bundled
+$ npm start:build
 ```

-## Running Tests
+## Running / Serving Locally (For Development)

 ```
-$ polymer test
+$ npm start
 ```

-Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
-Run `polymer test` to run your application's test suite locally.
+> PLEASE NOTE:: This projet uses the private bower to install private dependancies sored at - http://kwantu10.kwantu.net:5678/